Cholesterol is a pretty big topic, so we broke it into four parts.

 Does cholesterol belong behind bars?

 The answer is pretty simple.
 It was the sugar and processed food industries.
-The fat is terrible, and cholesterol will give you coronary artery disease trope came about because the sugar industry spent massive amounts of money to vilify them.
+Saturated fat is terrible, and cholesterol will give you coronary artery disease trope came about because the sugar industry spent massive amounts of money to vilify them.

 In the same way, big tobacco spent money to make people think that cigarettes were harmless, big sugar spent money trying to falsely blame fat and cholesterol while making people believe their products were harmless.
 At the same time, processed food manufacturers wanted to replace animal fats like lard and tallow with trans-fats and cheap vegetable oils.
 We all know how the trans-fat experiment went.
 It was as if they teamed up to make our foods as inflammatory as possible.